 Creative Commons is both an organization, and a movement in response to expansive copyright protection.
-Using Creative Commons Licenses, artists and creators can make their work proactively available for public use, under specific conditions.
-With Creative Commons works, you may already have permission to use them!
+Using Creative Commons Licenses, artists and creators can proactively make their work available for public use, under specific conditions.

-Creative Commons is not "anti-copyright", or even an alternative to copyright - it's just an option of a different way to share works, and it fundamentally relies on copyright - you must own a copyright in a work in order to make it available under a Creative Commons license.
+Creative Commons is not an alternative to copyright - it's just an option of a different way to share works, and it fundamentally relies on copyright - you must own a copyright in a work in order to make it available under a Creative Commons license.

 Creators Control Sharing